 Ninety percent of food digestion and absorption of nutrients takes place in the small intestine.
 When this critical digestive role is interrupted because the lining of the small intestine is damaged, the immune system is weakened.
-When suffering with this condition, a person is said to have leaky gut, or intestinal permeability.
+When suffering from this condition, a person is said to have leaky gut or intestinal permeability.

 - Arthritis and joint pain

 - Headaches and migraines

 How can a problem in your intestines possibly impact what’s going on with your lungs or emotions?
 The digestive system plays a major role in how well your body functions: Nearly 75 percent of your immune system is in your gut.

 How you treat your body and what you put into it are directly responsible for your overall well-being.
 What you eat influences everything from the health of your skin to the quality of your breathing.
 Your digestive system is very powerful; if you neglect to nurture it properly, your body is far more likely to suffer negative consequences.